-By the age of 29, I was working for a technology company and was in partnerships with two businesses while completing my education at San Jose State University.
+By the age of 29, I was working for a technology company and was in partnership with two businesses while completing my education at San Jose State University.
 I was living the American dream of achievement and success.
 The stress of these achievements was high; I eventually became lost in this fast-paced world.
 Slowly, my spirit began to die and an empty sadness grew within me.
 My material possessions no longer fulfilled me and my achievements seemed meaningless.
 Then what seemed to be the worst turn of events happened.
 I was laid-off from my job, and my business failed.
 This forced me to sell my home and lose most of my earthly possessions.
 My sense of loss and despair were great; my sense of what life was about and my place in it was destroyed.
 Little did I know that this great loss would be the catalyst for the beginning of my spiritual journey.

 One of the first steps on my journey was moving to the town of Monterey along California’s coast.
 Being close to nature and the ocean proved healing; connecting me once again to the Spirits of the Land.
 Rebuilding my sense of self and life from the inside out, I began studying metaphysical literature and working with my first Spiritual Teacher, Ginny De Angeles.
 Ginny introduced me to the basic laws of metaphysics, astrology, the chakra system, the Tarot Deck, and the spiritual teachings of Ernest Holmes, author of The Science of Mind.
 I also learned basic meditation techniques, daily prayers, and affirmations in order to begin disciplining my mind to focus on the present moment.